natebrunelle/cstheory-f22/markdown/ps8.md

 # Problem Set

 These are the problems you should discuss and solve first independently, then with your cohort (supposing you're in one).
-These problems focus on material discussed in the March 28 and March 30 lectures.
+These problems focus on material discussed in the October 24 and October 28 lectures.

 [PS8 [PDF]](/files/ps/ps8_blank.pdf)

-[PS8 [ZIP]](/files/ps/ps8.pdf)
+[PS8 [ZIP]](/files/ps/ps8.zip)

 Note that this problem set does not have a programming portion.